 - Ensure the response to the question relating to the need and rationale for the project gives concrete evidence that demonstrates exactly why this project is necessary.
 This might be statistics (reference your sources), ABS data, your own evaluation in the field etc.

-- Reminder: Outcomes and outputs are often confused in grant applications, resulting in an application where output answers are provided where information on outcomes should be.
+Outcomes and Output are often confused in grant application, resulting in an application where output answers are provided where information on outcomes should be.

-Outputs are the direct deliverables ie. activities run, instances of program delivery, purchases of equipment, capital works etc.
+Outputs – the direct deliverables ie. activities run, instances of program delivery, purchases of equipment, capital works etc.

-Outcomes are the changes or benefits that happen as a result of those outputs.
+Outcomes – the changes or benefits that happen as a result of those outputs.